abel-yelin/googlies/data/md/gitbase-install-guide.md

 ## Step 8: Test Your Deployment

 Once the deployment is complete, Vercel will provide you with a URL.
-Open this URL in your browser to verify that your Major instance is working correctly.
+Open this URL in your browser to verify that your Googlies instance is working correctly.

 ## Step 9: Configure Custom Domain (Optional)